CSCI441Group5/academic-instituation-ticketing-software/README.md

 ## Project Overview

-This project is a prototype for an automatic school ticket-based system to allow for faculty/staff to submit support tickets and to allow for tech managers to manage and settle them.
+This project is a prototype ticketing system for an academic institution.
+Students can submit support tickets, staff can manage tickets routed to their department, and managers can oversee tickets across departments.

 The system is being developed via an agile-based design.